Algorithm Design

 Conditions Editor

-This window brings functionalities like search and insert, and automatic recognition to enhance the productivity when defining conditions.
+This window brings functionalities like create, edit, delete, navigate, reorder conditions of a specific Phase.
+All with an Intelligent Completion and text highlighting to enhance the productivity when defining conditions.